vincentbernat/network-lab/lab-trie-routes/README.md

 `local` tables are merged, so they have the same stats.
 We only show `main`.

+Some explanations:

+ - A "tnode" is a non-leaf node.
+ - "Null pointers" are empty children (if there are too many, the appropriate nodes need to be halved).
+ - The statistics below "Internal nodes" are the number of internal nodes for a given depth.

 ### 100k /32

     $ cat /proc/net/fib_triestat